Roof Ventilation in high fire risk areas

 At this point one prudently errs on the side of caution and as roof ventilation is essential in maintaining a pressure equilibrium between internal and ambient, a barrier is employed to offset any adverse phenomena by way of encapsulation and filtering any negative flow.

-Before you go running off to stuff mesh into the throat of your roof ventilator ask yourself 3 questions…
+Before you stuff mesh into the throat of your roof ventilator ask yourself 3 questions…

 1/ is this going to stop present performance?….